ruifontes/systrayList/readme.md

 Note that you can access the windows system tray in any screenreader software using the windows+b shortcut key, and the task bar by pressing tab from the start button.
 This plugin is only useful to make the transition from JAWS for Windows smoother and to avoid some tooltips that may pop-up when cycling through the system tray with the windows keyboard means.

+## Changes for 2.0 2017-05-20 ##

+* Systray/taskbar dialog is now centered on screen.
+* Fixed various user interface issues.
+* New and updated translations.

 ## Changes for 1.5 2015-mm-dd ##

 * Corrected left/right click action.